lepture/ganam/CONTRIBUTING.md

 There are more than one way to contribute, and I will appreciate any way you choose.

-- tell your friends about ganam, let nico to be known
+- tell your friends about ganam, let ganam to be known
 - discuss ganam, and submit bugs with github issues
 - send patch with github pull request